 - Transfer to pump bottles.

-Your cream will thicken over the 45 minutes to an hour!
+Your DIY cream will thicken over 45 minutes to a day!

 This recipe makes about 4 ounces.